ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 [primary!]
->This operation will not move your domain to another account within OVH.
+>This operation will not move your domain to another account within OVHcloud.
 >
 >To do this you need to change [contacts](https://docs.ovh.com/gb/en/customer/managing-contacts/).